According to Webster's New College Dictionary, to plagiarize is to "steal and use (the ideas or writings of another) as one's own".

 Statement Adapted From: Sims, R. (2002).
 The effectiveness of a plagiarism prevention policy: a longitudinal study of student views.
 Teaching Business Ethics, 6(4), 477-482.

-Citation help for commonly cited sources such as books, journal
+Citation help for commonly cited sources such as books, journal articles, and newspapers

 The Writing Center